olcf/hands-on-with-summit/challenges/Basic_Unix_Vim/README.md

 Let's now try to move around in the filesystem.
 To move to a different directory we will need to use the `cd` command to 'change directory'.
 On the command line, you have to type in `cd` followed by the _path_ of the directory you want to go to.
-If earlier, `pwd` didn't show that you were in your `/ccs/home/<user>` directory, we can use `cd` followed by the path to get there.
+If earlier, `pwd` didn't show that you were in your `/ccs/home/<username>` directory, we can use `cd` followed by the path to get there.

 ```
-[subil@login1.summit ~]$ cd /ccs/home/subil
+[username@login1.frontier ~]$ cd /ccs/home/username
-[subil@login1.summit ~]$ pwd
+[username@login1.frontier ~]$ pwd
-/ccs/home/subil
+/ccs/home/username
 ```

-Make sure you replace `subil` with your actual username.
-We are just using `subil` as an example.
+Make sure you replace `username` with your actual username.
+We are just using `username` as an example.

 > By this point, if you haven't already done it, execute `git clone
-> https://github.com/olcf/hands-on-with-summit/` on the command line (type it into the
+> https://github.com/olcf/hands-on-with-Frontier-/` on the command line (type it into the
 > command line and press Enter) to download the Hands
-> On With Summit repository.
+> On With Frontier repository.
 The output should look something like:
 >
 > ```
-> [subil@login1.summit ~]$ git clone https://github.com/olcf/hands-on-with-summit/
+> [username@login1.frontier ~]$ git clone https://github.com/olcf/hands-on-with-Frontier-/
-> Cloning into 'hands-on-with-summit'...
+> Cloning into 'hands-on-with-Frontier-'...
 > remote: Enumerating objects: 1486, done.
 > remote: Counting objects: 100% (445/445), done.
 > remote: Compressing objects: 100% (248/248), done.